Hard Learned Secrets

 Now that I have discovered and integrated these three elements, I know that endurance training and long distance cycling training is not simple math: I do not train for a triple iron triathlon by tripling the swim, bike and run mileage that I do for a single iron-distance triathlon.

-(By the way, a double iron is still “small potatoes” – there are Deca Iron Triathlons!
+(By the way, a triple iron is still “small potatoes” – there are Deca Iron Triathlons!
 For more on training for ultra triathlons, read about my recent endeavor, the 2012 Triple Ultra).

 Are you ready to look at those three elements crucial to endurance training?